 Is there an application fee?

-No, Jacobs University does not charge an application fee.
+No, Constructor University does not charge an application fee.

 What is Early Decision?

-Early Decision is an early admission policy for admitting freshmen to Jacobs University’s undergraduate programs.
-Prospective students applying within the Early Decision plan consider Jacobs University to be their top choice.
+Early Decision is an early admission policy for admitting freshmen to Constructor University’s undergraduate programs.
+Prospective students applying within the Early Decision plan consider Constructor University to be their top choice.
 The Early Decision plan is binding, meaning that if you are admitted, you are obliged to accept our offer of admission and withdraw all applications made to other universities.

 Why should I apply Early Decision?

-You should only apply Early Decision if Jacobs University is your top choice.
-Besides increasing the change of being admitted, you will save on time and the expense of submitting multiple applications, and reduce stress by cutting the time spent waiting for a decision, as you will receive an admissions decision by December.
+You should only apply Early Decision if Constructor University is your top choice.
+Besides increasing the chance of being admitted, you will save on time and the expense of submitting multiple applications, and reduce stress by cutting the time spent waiting for a decision, as you will receive an admissions decision by December.